 This writing provides information that explains, clarifies, and defines.
 An example of expository writing would be an essay, research paper, report, or manual.
-The writer does not insert his opinion into the writing, the writing is facts.
-In Expository writing, the paper is broken down so that the reader can understand everything within it.
-For instance; an article written for a new drug might be broken down in terms so that everyone can understand its use, otherwise “four-dollar terms” might not be understood and the new drug might never go on the market.
+The writer does not insert his opinion into the writing; the writing is facts.
+In Expository writing, we break the paper down so that the reader can understand everything within it.
+For instance; it might break an article written for a new drug down in terms so that everyone can understand its use, otherwise “four-dollar terms” might not be understood and the new drug might never go on the market.

-During debates, persuasive writing is used since it gives an opinion using facts to convince the reader to agree with the writer.
+During debates, we use persuasive writing since it gives an opinion using facts to convince the reader to agree with the writer.
 An example of persuasive writing is movie reviews, restaurant critiques, newspaper editor letters, and essays.
 Persuasive writing is a sells pitch whereas the writer is trying to “sell” his viewpoint to the reader.
 The writer begins with his position, followed by facts supporting his position, and ends with a call-to-action.
-Their entire content is designed on logical and emotional appeals to win over their audience.
+They design their entire content on logical and emotional appeals to win over their audience.

 Creative writing entertains the reader.
 An example of creative writing is a short story, novel, poem, or play.
 Creative, narrative, and descriptive writing are similar and are used together in writing.